ethereum/devp2p/discv5/discv5-wire.md

     ticket       = an opaque byte array representing the ticket wait-time    = time to wait before registering, in seconds

-TICKET is the response to REQTICKET.
+TICKET is the response to REGTOPIC.
 It contains a ticket which can be used to register for the requested topic after `wait-time` has elapsed.

-Note that `ticket` is opaque for the caller and shouldn't be interpreted in any way.
-Implementations may choose any internal representation.
-A practical way to handle tickets is to encrypt and authenticate them with a separate key.

-    ticket       = aesgcm_encrypt(ticket-key, ticket-nonce, ticket-pt, '')
-    ticket-pt    = [src-node-id, topic, req-time, wait-time, serial] src-node-id  = node ID that requested the ticket topic        = the topic that ticket is valid for req-time     = absolute time of REQTICKET request wait-time    = waiting time assigned when ticket was created serial       = serial number of ticket
+See the [theory section on tickets] for more information.

-### REGTOPIC Request (0x07)
+### REGCONFIRMATION Response (0x07)

-    message-data = [request-id, ticket, ENR]
+    message-data = [request-id, topic]
     message-type = 0x07
-    ticket       = supplied by TICKET response
-    node-record  = current node record of sender
+    request-id   = request-id of REGTOPIC

-REGTOPIC registers the sender for the given topic with a ticket.
-The ticket must be valid and its waiting time must have elapsed before using the ticket.

-### REGCONFIRMATION Response (0x08)

-    message-data = [request-id, registered]
-    message-type = 0x07
-    registered   = boolean, 1 if ticket was valid and node is registered, 0 if not

-REGCONFIRMATION is the response to REGTOPIC.
+REGCONFIRMATION notifies the recipient about a successful registration for the given topic.
+This call is sent by the advertisement medium after the time window for registration has elapsed on a topic queue.

-### TOPICQUERY Request (0x09)
+### TOPICQUERY Request (0x08)

     message-data = [request-id, topic]
     message-type = 0x07
     topic        = 32-byte topic hash

 TOPICQUERY requests nodes in the [topic queue] of the given topic.
-The response is a NODES message containing node records registered for the topic.
+The recipient of this request must send one or more NODES messages containing node records registered for the topic.

 [handshake section]: #handshake
 [encoding section]: #packet-encoding
-[topic queue]: ./discv5-theory.md#advertisement-storage
+[topic queue]: ./discv5-theory.md#topic-table
+[theory section on tickets]: ./discv5-theory.md#tickets
 [EIP-778]: https://eips.ethereum.org/EIPS/eip-778